Broiled Zucchini with Mozzarella and Pepperoni (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Val’s Kid-Friendly Broiled Zucchini with Mozzarella and Pepperoni is suitable for most low-carb and low-glycemic eating plans.
-I did use low-fat mozzarella, which would be recommended for the South Beach Diet, and turkey pepperoni is best for South Beach.
-With higher-fat cheese and regular pepperoni, this recipe would be suitable for low-carb and Keto eating plans.
+Broiled Zucchini with Mozzarella and Pepperoni is suitable for low-carb, Keto, and low-glycemic eating plans and with the right ingredients it can work for any phase of the original South Beach Diet.
+With higher-fat cheese and regular pepperoni, this recipe would be good for low-carb and Keto.
+Use low-fat mozzarella and turkey pepperoni for the South Beach Diet.

 Find More Recipes Like This One: